 - Entering counts straightforwardly in the Counted section

-- This is advantageous for entering few things or things that are gathered, however might be tedious if similar things are dispersed all through your store.
+- This is advantageous for entering a few things or things that are gathered, however, might be tedious if similar things are dispersed all through your store.

 Tip: Filtering or arranging the rundown on this window can help make the passage of counts quicker.